pyautoml/automation/universal_mailbox/README.md

 Examples:
     self.connector = EmailConnector("your_user", email_provider="your_email_provider")

+## Done ✅
+1) reading and parsing attachments
+2) extraction, cleaning and reading of preferred fields from the email (addressee, sender, subject, body, etc.).

-## TODO
+## TODO 🔄
 This library is under development.
 The following steps will be supported:
-1) reading and parsing attachments
-2) extraction, cleaning and reading of preferred fields from the email (addressee, sender, subject, body, etc.).
-3) handling the filtering of results
+1) handling the filtering of results
-4) log handling
+2) log handling